 7. Utilize natural light

 A good way to get sustainable, renewable energy sources is to allow more natural light into your home.
-When you get the chance, turn off electric lights and open your blinds and shades to light up your home.
+When you can, turn off electric lights and open your blinds and shades to light up your home.
 You can save energy while having a mood boost from the sunlight.

 8. Cut down on energy use

 Besides turning off lights that are not being used, make sure to also unplugging electrical appliances when they are not being used.
 Televisions, game systems, lamps, and other appliances still consume electricity even when they are in sleep mode or turned off.
-By unplugging them, you could reduce your energy use as a whole while maybe saving a bit on your utility bills, too.
+By unplugging them, you could reduce your energy use while saving a bit on your utility bills, too.

 9. Adjust your thermostat